AnnikaGoranson/HMS520-FinalProject/README.md

 Please see the below link for our presentation of our U.S. TRI analysis: https://docs.google.com/presentation/d/1oOjmbojh_AoIYqbR6wfgBuyNc26gADULE-wIaQeoGuk/edit#slide=id.p

-### Problem-Solving
+### Code Guide

-To see code where we tried to problem-solve and refactor our code but unfortunately ran into some road blocks, please look at 04_Bar_and_Scatter_Attempts.R and 05_Refactor_Viz_Attempts.R in our code library.
-We have documented this code in case we would like to refer to it in the future to find a solution.
+To see code where we tried to problem-solve and refactor our code but unfortunately ran into some road blocks, please look at to following scripts.
+We have documented this code for your reference to see our effort and in case we would like to refer to it in the future to find a solution:
+* 04_bar_and_scatter_attempts.R: By Annika, attempts at functions that would plot the data in both scatter and box plots, with customizable themes, and the data would be displayed for each state in descending order.
+The scales were not applying to the visualizations despite multiple attempts.
+* 05_refactor_viz_attempts.R in our code library: By Caroline, attempts at refactoring functions to create visualizations that input in a column name as a variable, which was not working despite multiple attempts.